steveklabnik/rust_for_rubyists/index.rst

 6. If you try to write about music you'll realize why the above is great stuff.
 If you write about code you should see why this is also great stuff.

-Phase 4
+Phase 5
 -------

+I have the Orkestrix_ site up, a github_ repo, and this working example.
+Next I need to get a basic design for the site and default document output and LaTeX style.
+Then I need to grab the random tools I have and start creating a first example paper so I can refine it.

-Next I need to formalize this a bit and get some better examples up.
-If you have feedback let me know on twitter @zedshaw_
+If you have feedback let me know on twitter zedshaw_.

 .. _reStructuredText: http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html